dnnsharp/excel/en/serialize_to_excel_from_text.md

 ![][106]

 In the Handle duplicates field, you can how to handle when you already have a file with the same name.
 (Optional, default value is "Rename")
-![][106]
+![][107]

-For example, the [FirstName] and [LastName] fields.
+In the Text field, you can define what text will be serialized.For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.
 ![][92]

 Then, you must select the folder to which the file is uploaded.